 Thermostable basic FGF

-- FGF plays important roles in diverse biological functions in vivo and in vitro
+- Fibroblast Growth Factors (FGF) play important roles in diverse biological functions in vivo and in vitro

-- FGF is involved in embryonic development, neuron differentiation, and the proliferation of cells of mesodermal origin and many cells of neuroectodermal, ectodermal, and endodermal origin
+- FGFs are involved in embryonic development, neuron differentiation, and the proliferation of cells of mesodermal origin and many cells of neuroectodermal, ectodermal, and endodermal origin

 FGF is a required component of stem cell culture media for maintaining cells in an undifferentiated state.
 Because FGF is unstable, daily media changes are needed.
 Proteintech has developed a thermostable FGF basic (FGFbasic-TS) that supports a 2-day media change schedule, so no media changes are required over a weekend (Figure 1).